Kissed: Light use and spirituality

 Paakspuu noted Stopkewich created a moral dichotomy through her symbolic use of lights, colour palette, scenarios, and sounds in the film.
 Sandra, presented as "a light-drenched angel" in Paakspuu's words, is shown in sparsely decorated grey-blue that mirrors the clarity of corpses.
 She becomes illuminated by red when she is courted by Matt, "embodying the uncontained sensuality and sexuality of a noir vamp".
 Matt is also thematically connected to darkness because of his basement apartment and attitudes like sitting in the dark and jumping out of the darkness at Sandra leaving the funeral home.
 Stopkweich said, "Darkness too plays a part if only to differentiate from the 'light' of Sandra's experience".
 Paakspuu wrote that Matt's darkness is shown by his interest in alternative realities and his lack of own motives that makes him try to fill that gap by making Sandra's interest his own.
 While she is associated with nature, shyness, and virginity because of her pagan and ritualistic's world, Matt's one is linked to science and technology and is claustrophobic and distracting.
 As such, their soundscapes reflect a nature–culture divide, in which Matt's surrounding sounds like traffic, household appliances and airplanes stand for the culture, while Sandra's classical elements and animals' sound effects stand for nature.

 Many film critics considered that necrophilia was not the subject per se of the film.
 Roger Ebert said it "is about a necrophiliac, but in its approach, it could be about spirituality or transcendence."
 Totaro stated the film "[was] not about necrophilia at all", but a New Agey exploration of the mind–body problem.
-Totaro wrote it felt closer to "afterlife" or "out-of-body" experience films such as Ghost than Dellamorte Dellamore or the Nekromantik films and the that white light was used to make the audience understand that it was a spiritual experience.
+Totaro wrote it felt closer to "afterlife" or "out-of-body" experience films such as Ghost than Dellamorte Dellamore or the Nekromantik films and that the white light was used to make the audience understand that it was a spiritual experience.
 Parpart declared Sandra "seek[s] out a kind of sexual-spiritual union with the cadavers".
 Peter Bowen of Filmmaker commented that the film's opening voice-over "invit[ed] us to eroticize death in transcendent and spiritual ways" and that the light/darkness palette "symbolize[s] the story's libidinal and spiritual forces".
 Similarly, Paakspuu said the voice-over was used to poeticize the narrative and express Sandra's spirituality and worldview.
 Specific camera movement—swooping, spinning, and soaring—was also singled by Paakspuu because she considered it helped to contrast her necrophile acts as moments of "heightened sense of euphoria" in opposition to daily activities.